C. Suntharalingam

-Chellappah Suntharalingam (செல்லப்பா சுந்தரலிங்கம்; 19 August 1895 – 11 February 1985) was a Ceylon Tamil academic, politician, Member of Parliament and government minister.
+Chellappah Suntharalingam (செல்லப்பா சுந்தரலிங்கம்; 19 August 1895 – 11 February 1985) was a Sri Lankan Tamil academic, politician, Member of Parliament and government minister.

 Early life and family

 Suntharalingam was born on 19 August 1895.
 He was the son of Chellappah and Meenachchi from Urumpirai in northern Ceylon.
 He was educated at St. John's College, Jaffna and St. Joseph's College, Colombo.
 In 1914 he entered the University of London from where he graduated with a B.Sc. honours degree in mathematics.
 He then went on to Balliol College, Oxford from where he was awarded a double first in mathematics tripos.

 Suntharalingam hailed from a distinguished family and had four eminent brothers: C. Nagalingam, a Supreme Court judge, was acting Governor-General of Ceylon in 1954; C. Panchalingam was a medical doctor; C. Amirthalingam was Director of Fisheries; and C. Thiagalingam was a leading lawyer.

 Suntharalingam married Kanagambikai Ambal, daughter of M. Kanagasabi.
 They had two sons (Gnanalingam and Sathyalingam) and four daughters (Lingambikai, Lingavathy, Lingamani and Lingeswari).